julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

 }'
 ```

-As we can notice, the output is not encrypted:
+We notice that the output is not encrypted, and we can see our secrets in clear:

 ```
 k8s